Astronomers have just discovered a radio signal that is 8 billion years old

 The radio-frequency electromagnetic radiation was identified as FRB 20220610A, and it had a truly astonishing level of energy, emitting the same amount as the Sun would in 30 years.

-like CNN According to reports, it is often difficult to determine the true nature of these eruptions, since they last for a short period of time.
+like CNN According to reports, it can often be difficult to determine the true nature of these explosions, given that they last for a short period of time.

 However, they are thought to result from galaxies merging to form new stars.